itsvivekmandal/interviewHint/react_questions.md

 *   Supports server-side rendering which is useful for Search Engine Optimizations(SEO).
 *   Follows Unidirectional or one-way data flow or data binding.
 *   Uses reusable/composable UI components to develop the view.

+### 4. What is JSX?

+**Answer:** JSX stands for "JavaScript XML."
+It is a syntax extension for JavaScript that allows developers to write HTML-like code in their JavaScript files.
+JSX is most commonly associated with React, where it is used to define the structure of React components.

+### 5. What is NPM?

+**Answer:** NPM is a command-line tool used to manage packages for Node.js.